 To find out about hospice programs, talk to doctors, nurses, social workers or counselors, or contact your local or state office on aging.
 Consider asking friends or neighbors for advice.
 The National Hospice and Palliative Care Organization also offers an online provider directory.

-To evaluate a hospice program, ask questions about the services offered.
-For example:
+To evaluate a hospice program, consider asking:

-- Is the hospice program Medicare certified?
+- Is the hospice program Medicare-certified?
 Is the program reviewed and licensed by the state or certified in some other way?
 Is the hospice program accredited by The Joint Commission?

 - Who makes up the hospice care team, and how are they trained or screened?
 Is the hospice medical director board certified in hospice and palliative care medicine?